zhemao/hodgepodge/README.md

 Usage: `pdfcat [file1 file2 file3 ...]`.
 PDF file is printed to standard
 output.

+## mongomigrate.py

+A quick and dirty python script to migrate records from one mongodb collection to another.
+Usage is `mongomigrate.py [filename]`, where filename is the name of a configuration json file used by the script.
+If filename is not provided, it defaults to "migration.json".
+The json file should include a dictionary with two keys: "from" and "to".
+The values of these should be dictionaries with required keys "host", "port", "database", and "collection".
+There are also optional keys "username" and "password" if the mongodb instance is running in protected mode.
+The "from" dictionary also has an optional key "query" which is used to select the records to be migrated.
+If "query" is not provided, all records in the "from" collection are used.
+The "migration.json" file in this repository is a good example.

 ## License

 These scripts and programs are made available under the MIT License,